axilleas/axilleas.github.io/src/posts/en/2013-06-12-fedora-rubygem-packaging.md

     rpmlint /var/lib/mock/fedora-rawhide-x86_64/result/*rpm

   Optionally you can run a koji build for a final test that everything builds fine:

     koji build --scratch rawhide ../SRPMS/rubygem-hashie-2.0.5-1.fc19.src.rpm

+### Additional to consider

 This was an easy package.
 Other gems are more difficult to package, for example:

 - gem with c extensions

+1. run rpmbuild and let it fail
+2. check where is the soname.
+In general `ls BUILDROOT/gem-name/lib`. if in lib ..

 - gem that doesn't ship its tests
 - gem that is missing packages needed for building and are not in Fedora's repos
 - gem that includes non executable scripts